connervieira/Predator/DEFINITIONS.md

 # Definitions

-This document contains definitions for several terms used in Predator.
+This document contains definitions for several terms used in relation to Predator.

 ## General